Wixie is a digital canvas students can use to share their ideas, imagination, and understanding through their writing, their voice, and their art.

 What can students do with Wixie and why use it?

-Wixie is essentially a blank canvas, so it can be used at a range of ages for a variety of projects, from comics, to flowcharts, to trading cards, and more.
+Wixie is essentially a blank canvas, so it can be used across the curriculum at a range of ages for a variety of projects, from comics, to flowcharts, to trading cards, and more.

 To get a sense of what your students can do with Wixie in your classroom, explore the samples and tweets from Wixie-using classrooms at the grade level, or levels, you teach.